 - And, finally, by doing this, all the text will be visible, and the ‘*’ character will be replaced with ‘~’.

 2. Excel FIND and REPLACE Functions to Find and Replace ‘*’ Character

-We can find and replace the ‘*’ character by combining excel FIND and REPLACE functions.
+We can find and replace the ‘*’ character by combining Excel FIND and REPLACE functions.
 In Excel, the FIND function is used to find the location of a certain character or substring inside a text string.
-When you need to find a character in Excel, this function is likely to become the first choice to go with, as well as for excellent purpose.
+When you need to find a character in Excel, this function is likely to become the first choice to go with, as well as for excellent purposes.

 And, the REPLACE function replaces characters in a text string defined by location with characters from another text string.
 This function substitutes characters in a text string in order of appearance.
 This function is beneficial when the position of the data to be changed is known or easily ascertained.

 Suppose, we want to shorten the name of column B in column C. We will only take the first letter of the name and replace the ‘*’ character with the dot (.).
 To use the combination of the FIND and REPLACE functions, we need to follow the steps down.